 Only recently has hard scientific evidence - using, in particular, economic experiments - been brought to bear on each of these two arguments.
-Increasingly, the headline message to be taken from this evidence is that the picture is complicated.
+This literature has shown an increasingly complex picture.
 While religion has in some cases been shown to increase both pro-sociality and discrimination, these effects appear not to be universal and to depend on precisely what is being tested.
-For instance, holding religious beliefs and belonging to religious institutions may have opposite effects on behaviour (Preston and Ritter, 2013).
+For instance, holding religious beliefs and belonging to religious institutions may have opposite effects on behaviour (Preston and Ritter 2013).
+However, almost all of the existing empirical literature has studied the effects on behaviour of religion per se, rather than specific aspects of religion.

-This paper is an empirical attempt to delve further into the complexity.
-Using an incentivised experiment with religious priming, I test for the effects on distributive behaviour of different elements of religious belief within a single religion.
+This study is an attempt to delve further into the complexity.
+Using an incentivised experiment with religious priming, it tests for the effects on distributive behaviour of different elements of religious belief within a single religion.
 The use of the priming technique - exogenously manipulating the salience of a belief concept by bringing it the forefront of the mind - ensures that the effects identified can be regarded as causal.
-Specifically, I investigate in a dictator game the effects of making salient the concepts of Jesus (a New Testament figure, often associated with compassion) and God (a harsher figure represented in both the New and Old Testaments) on the pro-sociality of USbased Christians, and on their propensity to discriminate against people defined as lesbian, gay, bisexual, transgender and questioning (LGBTQ), who represent an identity group traditionally opposed by Christianity.
+Specifically, I investigate in a dictator game the effects of making salient the concepts of Jesus (a New Testament figure, often associated with compassion) and God (a harsher figure represented in both the New and Old Testaments) on the pro-sociality of US-based Christians, and on their propensity to discriminate against people defined as lesbian, gay, bisexual, transgender and questioning (LGBTQ), who represent an identity group traditionally opposed by Christianity.

 The results suggest that the concepts of God and Jesus do indeed differently influence the behaviour of Christians.
-Priming Jesus significantly increases the amount they are willing to donate to the dictator game recipient, a suicideprevention charity, whereas priming God has no such effect; and the effects of priming Jesus and God significantly differ from one another.
-To the author's knowledge, this is the first incentivised study to demonstrate that different belief concepts within the same religion can have significantly different causal effects on distributive behaviour.
+Priming Jesus significantly increases the amount they are willing to donate to the dictator game recipient, a suicide-prevention charity, whereas priming God has no such effect; and the effects of priming Jesus and God significantly differ from one another.
+To the author's knowledge, this is the first incentivised study to demonstrate that different belief concepts within the same religion can have significantly different causal effects on altruism.

-This study, therefore, supports previous research showing a positive effect of religion on pro-sociality - but illustrates that this effect is likely to appear in some circumstances but not others.
-The idea that religion makes people more pro-social is intuitively appealing, given the content of much religious teaching, and enjoys theoretical support from an evolutionary perspective (e.g. Norenzayan and Shariff, 2008; Atran and Henrich, 2010; Wilson, 2010).
-A plausible mechanism through which such an effect could work is a supernatural incentive scheme, wherein religious followers believe they are being constantly observed by omniscient 'Big Gods', who may reward or punish their deeds either in this life or the next (Norenzayan, 2013).
+This study, therefore, supports previous research showing a positive effect of religion on prosociality - but illustrates that this effect is likely to appear in some circumstances but not others.
+The idea that religion makes people more pro-social is intuitively appealing, given the content of much religious teaching, and enjoys theoretical support from an evolutionary perspective (e.g. Norenzayan and Shariff 2008; Atran and Henrich 2010; Wilson 2010).
+A plausible mechanism through which such an effect could work is a supernatural incentive scheme, wherein religious followers believe they are being constantly observed by omniscient 'Big Gods', who may reward or punish their deeds either in this life or the next (Norenzayan 2013).

-Empirical research has often, but not always, found pro-sociality to be correlated with religiosity.1 Attempts to identify causality are usually made, as in the current study, using priming techniques.
-On other occasions, researchers have taken advantage of natural religious primes, such as days of observance
+Empirical research has often, but not always, found pro-sociality to be correlated with religiosity.
+Attempts to identify causality are usually made, as in the current study, using

-1 Significant results in this direction have been detected by surveys using self-reported measures of pro-sociality (Pelham and Crabtree, 2008; Renneboog and Spaenjers, 2012; Son and Wilson, 2012; Galen et al., 2015; Kirchmaier et al., 2018) and also by incentivised economic experiments (Karlan, 2005; Ahmed, 2009; Soler, 2012; Brañas-Garza et al., 2014; Delavande and Zafar, 2015; Everett et al., 2016), though other experiments have found the correlation to be null (Orbell et al, 1992; Eckel and Grossman, 2004; Tan, 2006; Shariff and Norenzayan, 2007; Anderson and Mellor, 2009; Malhotra, 2010; Ahmed and Salas, 2011; Xygalatas, 2013; Chuah et al., 2014; Kirchmaier et al., 2018).
+1 Significant results in this direction have been detected by surveys using self-reported measures of prosociality (Pelham and Crabtree 2008; Renneboog and Spaenjers 2012; Son and Wilson 2012; Galen et al. 2015; Kirchmaier et al. 2018) and also by incentivised economic experiments (Karlan 2005; Ahmed 2009; Soler 2012; Brañas-Garza et al. 2014; Delavande and Zafar 2015; Everett et al. 2016), though other experiments have found the correlation to be null (Orbell et al. 1992; Eckel and Grossman 2004; Tan 2006; Shariff and Norenzayan 2007; Anderson and Mellor 2009; Malhotra 2010; Ahmed and Salas 2011; Xygalatas 2013; Chuah et al. 2014; Kirchmaier et al. 2018).
 Many of these studies are reviewed in Hoffmann (2013).